hirusha-adi/informaticc-blog/blog/2025-12-25-arch-nvidia-support-lost/index.md

 ## What's going on?

-On the 3rd of December, NVIDIA officially announced that they are droppping support for Pascal, Maxwell and older GPUs with the release of Nvidia's 590.XX drivers.
+On the 3rd of December, NVIDIA officially announced that they are dropping support for Pascal, Maxwell and older GPUs with the release of Nvidia's 590.XX drivers.

 Along with this, the package names in Arch related to the proprietary Nvidia drivers are renamed as follows:
 - `nvidia` ---> `nvidia-open`